cudmore/bob-fiji-plugins/README.md

 ###bob-fiji-plugins

 These are [fiji](http://fiji.sc/Fiji) plugins written and maintained by [Robert Cudmore](http://robertcudmore.org).
 I am happy to fix bugs and make improvements to these plugins, just drop me an email.
 If you use these plugins for your work, I ask that you give me credit.
 If that is not possible, an email is always nice.

 ##Installation

 Download a .py file and copy the file into your Fiji plugins folder.
+To download the code, navigate to the page that displays the plugins code, click the **Raw** button, and then copy/pase the code into a text file.

 ###bAlignBatch

-bAlignBatch will convert a directory of .tif/.lsm stacks and does 3 things
+bAlignBatch will convert a directory of .tif/.lsm stacks and does 4 things

  1. If stacks are two channels, it splits each stack into two .tif files: _ch1.tif and _ch2.tif
- 2. Aligns slices within each stack using the MultistackReg plugin
+ 2. Will optionally align slices within each stack using the MultistackReg plugin.
+If the stacks are two color channels, alignment can be done on one channel and then applied to the other.
- 3. Will convert a directory of .lsm files into .tif files.
+ 3. Will output a maximal z-projection for each stack
+ 4. Will output a text file with the .tif header for each stack.

 If you are performing alignment, you need to have the [MultiStackReg v1.45](http://bradbusse.net/downloads.html) plugin installed.